CamelBak x Peloton - Instructor Hannah Corbin’s 3 Daily Reminders for Health & Wellness

 Our bodies are about sixty percent water and when we workout we lose water and nutrients!
 It's important to replace the water and electrolytes that we lose while sweating up a storm to avoid low energy and headaches and to support recovery.
 Not only does water lead to better digestion, concentration and clear skin but it also helps to regulate your body temperature while working out.

 Drinking before, during and after a workout are equally important.
-Here’s a guide to reference but adjust to what feels right for your body.
-For instance, I tend to drink less during a run workout versus a cycling workout.
+Below is a guide to reference, but adjust to what feels right for your body.
+For instance, I tend to drink less during a run versus a cycling workout.
 For me, I don't like the feeling of water sloshing around in my stomach while running, so I adapt.
 Make it work for you!

-If you are regularly under hydrated, discovering the greatness of hydration is going to feel like a nuisance for a few weeks but your body will catch up to your intentions!
+If you are regularly under hydrated, making the effort to stay hydrated may feel like a nuisance for a few weeks.
+But your body will catch up to your intentions!
 It helps to find the right bottle and top that makes hydration effortless which is why CamelBak is our sport water bottle partner at Peloton!